webxos/macroslow/README.md

-MACROSLOW 2048-AES: Model Context Protocol SDK
+## MACROSLOW 2048-AES: Model Context Protocol SDK

-Welcome to MACROSLOW 2048-AES: Open Source Beta by WEBXOS, a quantum-simulated, AI-orchestrated repository hosted on GitHub.
-MACROSLOW 2048-AES is a lightweight, slow-working security protocol designed for decentralized unified network exchange systems.
+Welcome to MACROSLOW: Open Source Library by WEBXOS, a quantum-simulated, AI-orchestrated repository hosted on GitHub.
+MACROSLOW is a library, and slow-working security protocol designed for decentralized unified network exchange systems and quantum computing.
 It enables secure, distributed infrastructure for peer-to-peer interactions and token-based incentives without a single point of control, supporting applications like Decentralized Exchanges (DEXs) and DePIN frameworks for blockchain-managed physical infrastructure.

-Overview
+## Overview

-The MACROSLOW 2048-AES SDK integrates:
+## The MACROSLOW libraries integrate:

 PyTorch cores for machine learning
 SQLAlchemy databases for robust data management